orourkedd/effects-as-data-universal/README.md

 # Universal Commands and Handlers

 Commands and handlers that can be used anywhere Javascript runs.
+This module is meant to be used with [effects-as-data](https://github.com/orourkedd/effects-as-data).

 ## Usage in Node and the Browser (ES6 and ES5)